Instruments Master Data

 HOW TO CONFIGURE YOUR OPTIMA LRMS® There is a range of information that needs to be uploaded into your system so that the different types of tasks can be planned and executed correctly according to the skills of your employees, the technical ...

-• Tests Master Data
+• Users Master Data

-HOW TO SET UP YOUR TESTS The Excel file #5 - Tests contains the information required to define all your tests to be scheduled by Optima.
-The Excel file #5 - Tests contains 6 worksheets to define the Tests Groups, Tests Series, Tests Groups Matrix, ...
+HOW TO SET UP YOUR OPTIMA´ USERS The Excel file #2 - USERS MASTER DATA contains the information required to define the categories of your users´ and assign them a full or limited licence.
+The Excel file #2 - USERS MASTER DATA contains 5 worksheets to ...

 • Site Master Data